yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

 Resulting architecture generated in AWS :
 ![Flask-Microservice](./images/Flask-Microservice.png)

-Refer to this [tutorial](https://aws.amazon.com/blogs/opensource/deploying-python-flask-microservices-to-aws-using-open-source-tools/) for details.
+Refer to this [tutorial](https://aws.amazon.com/blogs/opensource/deploying-python-flask-microservices-to-aws-using-open-source-tools/) to get more details.
+Use commands below to ensure proper deployment.

 ## Docker push to AWS